 Fusion Fuel will offer two products and one service to clients.
-These are (a) Hydrogen Generators to be sold to clients that operate their own Green Hydrogen plants, (b) Green Hydrogen as an output from Green Hydrogen plants to be developed and operated by Fusion Fuel, and (c) operational and monitoring services of Green Hydrogen plants using Fusion Fuel Hydrogen Generators.
+These are (a) technology to be sold to clients that operate their own green hydrogen plants, (b) green hydrogen as an output from Green Hydrogen plants to be developed and operated by Fusion Fuel, and (c) operations and monitoring services of green hydrogen plants using Fusion Fuel hydrogen generators.